prisma/prisma1/docs/1.7/03-Tutorials/04-Cluster-Deployment/01-Digital-Ocean-(Docker-Machine).md

 <Instruction>

-First, go ahead and create a new directory on your file system where you'll place all the files for your project, you can call it `digital-ocean-demo`.
+First, go ahead and create a new directory on your file system(on your local machine) where you'll place all the files for your project, you can call it `digital-ocean-demo`.

 </Instruction>